oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

 This lab requires completion of the following:

-* Setting Up Your Tenancy - After Oracle creates your tenancy in OCI, an administrator at your company will need to perform some setup tasks and establish an organizational plan for your cloud resources and users.
+* Login to **Oracle Cloud** using **OSC's tenancy** with your assigned workshop credentials
+* Obtain your assigned **Secure Global Desktop (SGD)** login credentials

 ## Task 1: Review creating an Exadata Database Service on Cloud@Customer Resource Model

-**(For this lab, The Exadata Database Service on Cloud@Customer Resource Model is pre-provisioned - Informational Instructions for navigating the Exadata Database Service on Cloud@Customer environment will be presented by the speakers)**
+  *(For this lab, The Exadata Database Service on Cloud@Customer Resource Model is pre-provisioned - Informational Instructions for navigating the Exadata Database Service on Cloud@Customer environment will be presented by the speakers)*

 ## Task 2: Discover and Connect to the Application Server (Oracle Cloud Developer Image)